clydemcqueen/ardusub_surftrak/README.md

 export GZ_SIM_RESOURCE_PATH=$HOME/colcon_ws/src/bluerov2_ignition/models:$HOME/colcon_ws/src/bluerov2_ignition/worlds:$GZ_SIM_RESOURCE_PATH
 ~~~

-Launch QGroundControl and leave it running during the experiements.
+Launch QGroundControl and leave it running during the experiments.
 QGroundControl serves a few purposes:
 * It sends MAV_DATA_STREAM messages to ArduSub activating various data streams.
 In particular,
 the rangefinder data injector [sub.py](sub.py) needs LOCAL_POSITION_NED messages to function.
 * It will allow you to use a wider variety of joysticks for control.